-When we’re talking about pet insurance, preventative care describes treatments, services, or procedures that promote your pet’s health and maintain their general wellness, while helping to prevent accidents or illnesses.
+When we’re talking about pet insurance, preventative care describes treatments, services, or procedures that promote your pet’s health and maintain their general wellness, to help keep them healthy.

 What is preventative care for a dog or cat?